 #3: The Botanical Gardens

-If you like to see botanical gardens, I recommend to visit the The San Francisco Botanical Gardens.
+If you like to see botanical gardens, I recommend visiting The San Francisco Botanical Gardens.
 I visited a few times over the years with my friends and really enjoyed it.
 The Botanical Gardens are fully outside so except for observing social distancing and wearing masks, there aren't many restrictions like with indoor museums.
-The Botanical Gardens have many different plants from around the world such as; New Zealand, South Asia and South Africa.
+The Botanical Gardens have many different plants from around the world such as; New Zealand, South Asia, and South Africa.
 Walking around all the different areas is very relaxing even if you don't know a lot about different plants.

-Due to the corona virus, admission is free for everyone from 7:30 am to 9 am every day and the second Tuesday of every month is also free for everyone.
-This helps promote social distancing because less people will be there during the normal hours and not everyone wants to wake up early.
-Admission is always free for San Francisco residents with your ID.
-Admission for everyone else is $9 for adults on weekdays, $12 for adults on weekends, $7 for seniors 65+, $7 for youth ages 12-17, $3 for kids ages 5-11 and children 4 and under are free.
-The Botanical Gardens are open at 7:30 am daily and last entry varies depending on the season but is usually between 4 pm - 6 pm.
+On the second Tuesday of every month, the Botanical Gardens are free for everyone.
+Admission is always free for San Francisco residents with their ID.
+Admission for everyone else is $10 for adults on weekdays, $7 for seniors 65+, $7 for youth ages 12-17, $3 for kids ages 5-11, and children 4 and under are free.
+The Botanical Gardens are open at 7:30 am daily and the last entry varies depending on the season but is usually between 4 pm - 6 pm.

 #4: Explore Golden Gate Park